Updated 17th December 2025:

-Patronizing behaviour is a subtle but damaging issue in the workplace.
-It can affect morale, productivity, and workplace relationships.
-Let’s unpack everything about this issue and look at what patronising means, explore examples of patronising behaviour in the workplace, and provides strategies to deal with it effectively.
+Let’s unpack everything about this issue and look at what patronising means, explore examples of patronising behaviour in the workplace, and look at practical ways to respond without losing your cool.
 First and foremost, let’s get the term patronise out of the way as it can mean two things.

 What Does Patronise Mean?